David Rinehart Anthony House

-The David Rinehart Anthony House, also known as the Wynne House, was a historic vernacular Greek Revival style house in Eutaw, Alabama, United States.
-The house was a two-story wood-framed building on a brick foundation.
-Four octagonal columns spanned the front portico.
+The David Rinehart Anthony House, also known as the Wynne House, is a historic vernacular Greek Revival style house in Eutaw, Alabama, United States.
+The house is a two-story wood-framed building on a brick foundation.
+Four octagonal columns span the front portico.
 It was built in 1860 by David Rinehart Anthony.
 It was added to the National Register of Historic Places as a part of the Antebellum Homes in Eutaw Thematic Resource on April 2, 1982, due to its architectural significance.
-It has since been destroyed.